jhirono/amlsecurity/Readme.md

 * Resource Group
 * VNet and Subnets
-* Private Link enabled workspace
+* Private Link and Customer Managed Key enabled workspace
 * Storage with private endpoint
 * ACR with private endpoint
 * KV with private endpoint